kylemcdonald/PhotoMosaic/readme.md

 - Does the smaller number of elements situation make the matching easier?
 We could do WxHxN comparisons where N is the number target tiles.
 - For 2732x2048 at 30x30 pixels, that's 91x68 pixels or 6188 tiles.
 Potential matches for a given tile are probably 2% of the space or 100 tiles.
 This becomes a fairly small assignment problem for something like CSA, done in a few seconds.
 But this is more likely to have an error, and creates a bigger codebase.

+- Crop images to big as big as possible.
 - Convert openFrameworks dependencies to OpenCV dependencies.
 - Break out solver into its own class.
 Threading should be separate from solver.
 - Break out the timer into a separate class.